Little Red Cardinal

 Most of all, we can’t find the crack left open for us to come in with the wind.

-Only until we do, and then we’re left feeling silly.
+Then we do, and we’re left feeling silly.

-With no answers for when we find ourselves back outside.
+Taking no answers with us, for when we find ourselves back outside.

 Roaming Duckworth and Using Big Words